 If the error “Your connection is not private” appears on your screen, don’t panic.
 This error is quite common for most internet users.
 We are lucky that this error is very easy to solve.
-In this article we will tell you why this error is and how to solve it. your connection is not private net::err_cert_authority_invalid
+In this article, we will tell you why this error is and how to solve it. your connection is not private net::err_cert_authority_invalid

 Why does your connection is not private error appear ?

 Your Connection Is Not Private message does not have to have a bad meaning!
 This error means that Google Chrome protects you from visiting an unreliable website.
 Your Connection Is Not Private error occurs when your browser notices an error when creating an SSL connection or cannot verify the SSL certificate.
+How to Fix SSL Connection Error ?

 What is SSL Dude ?

 SSL (Secure Socket Layer) has been developed to keep data secure.
-SSL encryption prevents attackers from stealing private data of users, such as names, addresses, or credit cards.
+SSL encryption prevents attackers from stealing the private data of users, such as names, addresses, or credit cards.
 If you are trading with your website, we recommend installing SSL on your website.
 You can read this article to learn more about SSL.

 When you visit a website, Google Chrome sends a request to the server to request the site.
 If the desired site uses HTTPS, your browser will automatically scan for SSL certificates.
 It is then tested to ensure that the certificate meets safety standards.